Reference example / case study

 The entire treatment plant and compressors are built by the plant engineer in a container.

 The compressors had to be oil-free and had to be designed for continuous operation.
 Demanded were reliable and maintenance-friendly compressors.

-HAUG provided two 2-stage compressors of the TUG type.
+HAUG Sauer provided two 2-stage compressors of the Mercure type.
 In the first compressor, approx. 15 Nm3/h of biogas is compressed.
 After processing in a membrane a compression of about 10 Nm3/h of biomethane (with a methane content better than 96%) to a maximum of 300 bar takes place.

 Biogas as an environment-friendly energy source

 Biogas is produced by the anaerobic fermentation of biomass, for example, residues from the food industry, waste, sewage sludge or renewable raw materials.